Italy national under-21 football team: Players

 Players born in 2004 or later are eligible for the 2027 UEFA European Under-21 Championship.
 Players in bold have been already capped with the senior team.

 Current squad

-The following players were called up for the 2027 UEFA European Under-21 Championship qualification matches against Poland and Montenegro on 14 and 18 November 2025, respectively.
+The following players were called up for the 2027 UEFA European Under-21 Championship qualification matches against Armenia and Poland on 1 and 5 October 2026 respectively.

-Caps and goals as of 18 November 2025, after the match against Montenegro.
+Caps and goals as of 8 June 2026, after the match against Albania.